rubixchain/learn/content/examples.md

 aliases: ["/note-examples", "/examples", "/contributing/examples"]
 ---

-Great rubix notes follow the [program's values](../values): They build understanding, are written in good faith, and are helpful even to those who disagree.
+Great Rubix notes follow the [program's values](../values): They build understanding, are written in good faith and are helpful even to those who disagree.

 <br>